A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Numerical results

 A nonlinear solver (Picard iteration accelerated with Aitken's) is used in this example.
-Numerical solutions of the nonlinear Grad-Shafranov equation produced by the proposed cut-cell algorithm are reported in \cref{tab:22}.
+Numerical errors and corresponding convergence rates are reported in~\cref{tab:22}.
 The solution and an example cut-cell mesh are presented in~\Cref{fig:cutcellnonlineartestnumericalsoln}.
 Again, as expected, we observe a second-order accuracy of space discretization.